Check out our project in Lebanon!

 Last but not least, this endeavour leads to a reduction in CO2 emissions of refugee camps which are less dependent on the use of diesel generators.

-Each year we plan and execute the project during the summer period.
+Each year we plan and execute our yearly project during the summer period.
 Unfortunately, last year our project had to be canceled because of the corona crisis.
 Happily, we are back this year with a new, remotely-managed project!
 Follow the link below to know what we're up to this year!